Steps To Boost Your Site's Crawlability And Indexability

 How to Check Site Crawlability?

-• Ahrefs or Semrush Site Audit: Pinpoints crawl issues such as redirect chains or missing metadata.
+• Ahrefs or Semrush Site Audit: Pinpoints crawl issues, such as redirect chains or missing metadata.

 Steps to Boost Your Site’s Crawlability and Indexability

-1. Optimize Your Robots.txt File
+1. Edit Your Robots.txt File Correctly

 Tips: